 Accounting for the service concession requires an estimation of service margins which is based on the forecasted results of the PFI contract.
-Quarterly management accounts are produced, which compare actual performance with a detailed financial model.
+Quarterly management accounts are produced, which compare actual financial performance with a detailed financial model.
 Variances are investigated and consideration given to the impact of any major variances.
 The financial model is updated on a six-monthly basis, to reflect actual performance to date and accommodate any changes in economic assumptions such as, RPI and the UK corporation tax rate.
 These processes ensure that the project remains robust and viable throughout the life of the contract.

 Interest payable on the senior secured funding is calculated using the effective interest rate method.
 The effective interest rate calculations are based on LIBOR, under the terms of the funding agreement.
-The transition to SONIA is still on-going.
-There is no expected financial impact on the group.
+The transition to SONIA was completed on 13 April 2022 with no financial consequences for the group anticipated in the year of transition or subsequent years.